sudoeren/sudoeren/README.md

 Hello, this is Eren.
-I build things, research vulnerabilities, and currently on the **[Merkutech](https://merkutech.github.io)** team.
+I build things and research vulnerabilities.

 My OSS projects: